Puneeth Rajkumar: Personal life

+Puneeth (born Lohith) was born in Madras to the matinee idol Dr. Rajkumar and Parvathamma Rajkumar on 17 March 1975.
+He was their fifth and youngest child.
+When Puneeth was six years old, his family moved to Mysore.
+His father brought him and his sister Poornima to his film sets until he was ten years old.
+His elder brothers, Shiva Rajkumar and Raghavendra Rajkumar, are also professional actors.
+After appearing in films as a child actor in the 1970s and 1980s, Puneeth returned to studies and earned a diploma in computer science.
+He subsequently worked as a production manager in films before venturing into granite business which he described as unsuccessful.
+He designed clothes for his father's character for the film Jeevana Chaitra (1992).

 Puneeth married Ashwini Revanth from Chikmagalur on 1 December 1999.
-They met through a common friend, and have two daughters Drithi and Vanditha.
+They met through a common friend, and have two daughters.

 Acting career

 1976–1989: As child actor

 Director V. Somashekar cast Puneeth (then known as Lohith) onscreen when he was six months old in his thriller film Premada Kanike (1976).
 This was followed by Vijay's Sanaadi Appanna (1977), based on Krishnamoorthy Puranik's novel of the same name, when Puneeth was one year old.
 Thayige Thakka Maga (1978) was again directed by V. Somashekar and starred his father.
 Two years later, directors Dorai–Bhagavan cast him as Shyam in Vasantha Geetha (1980).
 This was followed by K. S. L. Swamy's mythological drama Bhoomige Banda Bhagavantha (1981, appearing as Lord Krishna) and B. S. Ranga's Bhagyavantha (1982), in which he recorded his first popular song: "Baana Daariyalli Soorya", composed by T. G. Lingappa.
 That year, he appeared in two hit films (Chalisuva Modagalu and Hosa Belaku) with his father.
 For the former, Puneeth received his first Karnataka State Film Award for Best Child Actor (Male).
 In 1983, he appeared in two mythological films: Bhakta Prahlada as the protagonist, Prahlada, and Eradu Nakshatragalu, for which he received his second Karnataka State Film Award for Best Child Actor.

 In 1984, Puneeth starred with Rajkumar in the thriller Yarivanu and sang "Kannige Kaanuva", written by Rajan–Nagendra.
 His biggest break as a child actor came in the 1985 drama Bettada Hoovu, directed by N. Lakshminarayan and based on Shirley L Arora's novel What Then, Raman?
 For his portrayal of the innocent Ramu, Puneeth received the award for Best Child Artist at the 33rd National Film Awards.
 In his early teens, he appeared in Shiva Mecchida Kannappa (1988) as the young Kannappa with his elder brother, Shiva.
 Puneeth's final child role was in Parashuram (1989), with his father.

 In 1994, Puneeth began working as a manager in his family's production house.
 His first film as a manager was Geluvina Saradara (1996) starring Raghavendra.